Introduction

 This module will benefit you and your setting in a wide variety of ways.
 Over the duration of the course, you will:

-• Attain 30 Masters level (Level 7) credits which you can put towards a PGCert, PGDip or Master of Education on our SEND and Inclusion Programme or Inclusive Educational Leadership Programme
+- Attain 30 Masters level (Level 7) credits which you can put towards a PGCert, PGDip or Master of Education on our any of our Masters Programmes

 The module is split into three strands: